 Futurity Dredge (2019)

-The pulling, dragging forth of stimuli for the mind to grasp, the action of perception can be considered a drawing.
-Following the dots laid by predecessors, one draws the external world, living through it and repainting it with forms and ideas.
-Comprising the whole of reality.
-Henri Bergson once declared that ideas are “the stable view taken” of nature out of its “perpetual flux of things.
-If individual acts of perception draw chaos into a collective “equilibrium of being,”[ii] reality functions then as perceptual scaffolding, a living drawing of complexity one participates in as co-creator.
-Deliberately withdrawing the stability needed for ideation, my practice acknowledges pre-existing dots while pursuing durations of reach.
+The pulling, dragging forth of stimuli for the mind to grasp, the action of perception is a drawing.
+Following the dots marked by predecessors, one draws the external world, living through it and repainting it with forms and ideas.
+Comprising the whole of reality, Henri Bergson declared that ideas are “the stable view taken” of nature, creating a “equilibrium of being” out of its chaotic “perpetual flux of things.” [i] If individual acts of perception draw the world according to pre-existing dots, reality is collective drawing from which my practice deliberately withdraws the stability needed for ideation.

-A balance of variability and order; self-organization and entropy, consciousness evolved with the emergence of nature, forming a communal language of perception: reality.
-Interpreting raw data via what quantum physicists call ‘collapsing the wave function,’ the Wave-Particle Duality demonstrates that the will and prior expectation of an observer, whether intended or not, has a direct influence on what one sees.
-Only behaving as solid particles once observed, waves are not bound by our reality, but subject to it by our past, prompting neuroscientists to consider reality to be a shared hallucination.[iii]
+Perpetuating our perceptual scaffolding is one’s expectation and intention.
+A balance of variability and order; self-organization and entropy, consciousness emerged with nature to interpret its own complexity via what quantum physicists’ term ‘collapsing the wave function.’
+The Wave-Particle Duality demonstrates that the will and prior expectation of an observer, whether intended or not, has a direct influence on what one sees.
+Only behaving as solid (particles) once observed, waves are not bound by our reality, but subject to it, prompting neuroscientists to consider reality to be a shared hallucination.[ii]
 What happens when enough observers agree they see the same thing?
-It becomes real, the perceptual drawing maintains durability and becomes drawn; dots added to the scaffold.
+It becomes real, the drawing achieves a communal experiential duration and becomes drawn; new dots marked, scaffolding amended.

-When looking for faces in clouds, one is drawing, reaching through the scaffold into the raw flux of futurity, but with an aim.
+When looking for faces in clouds, one is reaching through the scaffold.
 The percipients’ intention permits the sensorial information previously ‘drawn’ as cloud to be interpreted as a face.
-While this reality is fleeting, the arrow between the “E” and “X” of the FedEx logo proves difficult to be unseen and is broadly acknowledged.
+While this drawing, i.e., reality is fleeting, the arrow between the “E” and “X” of the FedEx logo proves difficult to be unseen.
 Both are real, both can be considered hallucinations.
-The difference in realness is due to the durability of the drawing, a ratio of intent and stimuli, allowing for a sustained grasp on something shareable.
-My practice presents durations of reach, drawing-in perception while releasing the eye to exercise its predisposition, desire to draw-out complexity, co-creating a genesis of realities.
-Within and through turbulence, a dredging of futurity.
+Forgoing the durability of intent, my practice presents durations of reach.
+Drawing a suspended state of turbulence, the eye is released exercise its predisposition, it’s innate desire to draw-out complexity.
+As wrinkles form on a hand submerged in water, percipients are invited to co-create realities, to dredge up futurities not yet drawn.

 Lovers In Art: Devin Chicas & James Connors